paradoxrevolver/pokepartnersheet/README.md

-#pokepartnersheet
+# pokepartnersheet

-a project for punching data into a spreadsheet instead of manually inputting a bunch of stuff
+a project for punching data about pokemon into a spreadsheet instead of manually inputting a bunch of stuff